wannesm/Command-T/README.txt

                                                 *:CommandTTags*
 |:CommandTTags| Brings up the Command-T match window, showing the tags
                 in the current buffer according to ctags.
+The tag right in from of the current line is selected in the list of tags.

                                                 *:CommandTFlush*
 |:CommandTFlush|Instructs the plug-in to flush its path cache, causing